Unemployment Blackspots - Committee on Enterprise, Trade and Employment

 The full debate can be accessed here.

-Social Justice Ireland’s submission to the Select Committee on Budgetary Oversight is available here.
+Social Justice Ireland’s submission to the Committee on Enterprise, Trade and Employment is available here.